Darkstar: The Interactive Movie

 Darkstar: The Interactive Movie is an interactive movie video game written, produced, edited, animated, and directed by J. Allen Williams, owner of the American animation studio Parallax Studio.
-It starred the actor Clive Robertson and the original cast of the comedy series Mystery Science Theater 3000 (including Trace Beaulieu, Frank Conniff, Joel Hodgson, Mary Jo Pehl, and J. Elvis Weinstein).
-The game also featured animations by the comic book artist Richard Corben and was the final work of the actor Peter Graves, who narrated the game.
+It stars the actor Clive Robertson and the original cast of the comedy series Mystery Science Theater 3000 (including Trace Beaulieu, Frank Conniff, Joel Hodgson, Mary Jo Pehl, and J. Elvis Weinstein).
+The game also features animations by the comic book artist Richard Corben and was the final work of the actor Peter Graves, who serves as the game's narrator.
 Darkstar was released online on November 5, 2010 through the company website and as a downloadable through Strategy First.
 It was re-released in stores December 9, 2011 in the United Kingdom and Ireland through Lace Mamba Global.